-When students from Palestine and Israel work on homework together, or students from Iran, Iraq, and the United States plan service projects, they form bonds that counter longstanding historical, cultural and ethnic barriers.
+When students from Palestine and Israel work on homework together, or students from Iran, Iraq, and the United States plan service projects, they form bonds that counter long-standing historical, cultural, religious and political barriers.

 They learn that they have more in common than they thought.